 Jawaharlal Nehru Port is the largest container port in India and is located in Nhava Sheva in Maharashtra.
 The port is built on the Arabian Sea and is accessible through the Thane Creek.
+JNP is ranked 28th among the top 100 Container Ports in the world and handles around 55% of the country’s containerized cargo.
 The port is the terminal of Western Dedicated Freight Corridor.
 It has been proposed to set up India’s first mega coastal economic zone (CEZ).
-Read more on this for the UPSC exam.

 JNPT is the first Indian port to have implemented logistics data bank tagging system of containers.
 It has been launched as a part of ‘Ease of Doing Business’.
 It focuses on cost reduction, time and documentation for the benefits of trade.